-The principal works with the custodial staff to ensure that the cleaning of the school is maintained to provide for a clean and safe school.
+The principal works daily with the custodial staff of two to ensure that the cleaning of the school is maintained to provide for a clean and safe school.
 The district governing board has adopted cleaning standards for all schools in the district.
-A summary of these standards are available at the district office for review.
+A summary of these standards is available at the district office for review.